-Colorado Covering Kids and Families (CKF) is a statewide coalition of nearly 200 organizations and more than 400 individuals with experience and expertise in outreach and enrollment in Colorado's health insurance affordability programs.
+Colorado Covering Kids and Families (CKF) is a broad-based statewide coalition of organizations and individuals with experience and expertise in outreach and enrollment in Colorado's health insurance affordability programs.
 CKF's mission is to "...improve how Coloradans access and retain affordable health coverage."
 CKF accomplishes the mission "...by supporting community-based organizations, bridging the experiences of community-based assisters with state agencies, and advocating for policy and systems improvements".